What is dementia?

 - Getting lost in the neighborhood

 Alzheimer’s is mostly found in aged people, so if you see someone is experiencing memory difficulties or changes, then immediately consult a doctor.
-Or search for the best senior care resources to learn more about the kind of resources that are available.

 Studies have found that dementia is permanent and worsens over time, thinking, and memory problems are further accelerated by the following conditions: